-Upon completion of 12 months of service and approval of the Police Chief or designee, employees may take accrued vacation leave.
+Upon completion of 12 months of service and approval of the Chief of Police or designee, employees may take accrued vacation leave.

-An employee entitled to vacation leave shall make a written request to use vacation in the manner and within the time directed by the Police Chief or his/her designee.
-The Police Chief or his/her designee shall establish a vacation schedule for each calendar year based as much as possible upon application and seniority of the employees concerned.
-Vacation schedules are subject to the Police Chief or designee's right to plan work under his/her control.
+An employee entitled to vacation leave shall make a written request to use vacation in the manner and within the time directed by the Chief of Police or his/her designee.
+The Chief of Police or his/her designee shall establish a vacation schedule for each calendar year based as much as possible upon application and seniority of the employees concerned.
+Vacation schedules are subject to the Chief of Police or designee's right to plan work under his/her control.
 He/she shall notify every employee requesting vacation whether his/her request is approved within a reasonable time.